I want to travel between Spain and Portugal, what are the best places to go to on a budget and the best way to travel (plane or train)?

 Hey girl!!
 I definitely know the answer to your question ;)

 Check ryan air and other budget flights like that because you never know what you will find before ever buying a bus ticket but usually i found myself traveling by BUS not train or plane.
-Everyone uses buses there, they are usually the cheapest option for trips that arent too far (which many aren't) over 10 years ago
+Everyone uses buses there, they are usually the cheapest option for trips that arent too far (which many aren't) almost 12 years ago

 The hot spots in that corner not to miss are: